GeoNode/documentation/usage/managing_datasets/dataset_info.rst

 Dataset Information
 =================

-From the *Dataset Search Page* (see :ref:`finding-data`) you can select the dataset you are interested in and click on its name to see an overview about it.
+From the *Dataset Search Page* (see :ref:`finding-data`) you can select the :guilabel:`Open properties` icon from the dataset you are interested in to see an overview about it.

 .. figure:: img/dataset_overview.png
     :align: center